Why amqp-contract?

 );

 // 3.
-Publisher-first pattern for event-oriented messaging
+Event pattern for broadcast messaging

 const contract = defineContract({